 No. The CIQs focus on the course as a structured learning experience rather than on individual instructors.
 Questionnaires used by the course faculty/department for course evaluations may focus instead on your feedback on teaching.

-The CIQs will be included in evaluation questionnaires starting March 2016 for Fall/Winter and Winter courses ending in April 2016.
+The CIQs were included in evaluation questionnaires starting March 2016 for Fall/Winter and Winter courses ending in April 2016.

-Results for the CIQs will be made available to you through web pages designed specifically for this purpose beginning in January 2017.
+Results for the CIQs are made available to you through web pages designed specifically for this purpose.
 Important dates for evaluation periods and release of results can be found here: http://courseevaluations.yorku.ca/.
 Once the results are released, they can be found at http://onceciq.uit.yorku.ca/.